bminaiev/zoopla-parser/README.md

 Then you can run ./start.sh (or maybe put it in crontab to run every hour or so).

 # What it can do?
-* Parses zoopla for a properties uploaded during last 24 hours.
+* Parses zoopla and right move for a properties uploaded during last 24 hours.
 * It has a list of built-in search queries (in Main.kt) to specify which areas of London to search.
 * Leaves only properties inside some money range (< 3500£ per month)
 * Leaves only properties with a floor plan
 * Does some OCR magic to find propery area in the floor plan (zoopla doesn't provide this number in any better way).
 Sometimes it fails, but it works okay in 95% of cases.
 It also can converts things between square meters and square feet.
 * Leaves only properties with big area (> 55 sq. m)
 * Sends a telegram messages to all users/chats from telegramChatIds (from config.txt)
-* Telegram messages contain photos, zoopla link, link to google maps, price and area.
+* Telegram messages contain photos, link to zoola/rigth move, link to google maps, price and area.
 * Uses postrges database to not send messages about same properties
-* Caches results of quering zoopla on a local disk.
+* Caches results of quering web pages on a local disk.

 ![](https://sun6-16.userapi.com/ibinSm-INp_xUuhiNGiQW_P34s86_oPf3Kn07A/tSRdn5lKBeo.jpg)